 6. All Colors Welcome

 Most people are used to neutral (white, gray or beige) backsplash colors.
-But now you can get tiles in almost any color you want, backsplashes in 2018 will see a little more color.
+But now you can get tiles in almost any color you want, backsplashes in 2019 will see a lot more color.
 From divine black to splashy yellow, anything goes.

 The backsplash is a good opportunity to introduce personal style a surprising pop of color in the kitchen will just do that.
 If you want to convey luxury, go for black or charcoal grey tiles.
 The contrast from surrounding elements such as the cabinetry and countertops will create the luxurious drama desired.
 Make sure you have a good lighting plan, in place, so you can see the beauty.
 If you want an airy feel to your kitchen, good ole white will work just perfectly though you might want to consider a contrasting grout color for an unexpected twist.